Valentine's Day

 Source: @raven.vasquez

 I still remember the high school excitement of having my first boyfriend on Valentine’s Day.
-I couldn’t wait to find out if he’d bring me roses at school and what local little restaurant we’d be going to so we could spend way too much money on a prix fixe meal I’m sure our 17-year-old selves thought was so fancy and grown up.
+I couldn’t wait to find out if he’d bring me flowers at school and what local little restaurant we’d be going to.
+Back then, we would spend way too much money on a prix fixe meal.
+I’m sure our 17-year-old selves thought it was so fancy and grown up.

 Now I’m in my 30s and have two toddlers.
-Of course, the idea of a dinner for two out of the house does sound lovely, especially nowadays when we just don’t always make time to go out very often.
+Of course, the idea of a dinner for two out of the house does sound lovely, especially nowadays.
+We just don’t always make time to go out very often.
 Even so, I’m pretty excited to be celebrating Valentine’s Day at home with my little family instead.
-It won’t include overpriced steak or the butterflies of young love, but it will likely include cookie decorating and adult beverages.
+I can’t wait to give them an array of V-Day gifts to open up this year.
+This Valentine’s Day may not include overpriced steak or the butterflies of young love.
+However, I’ll still make sure it will include cookie decorating and adult beverages.
 If you’re planning a kid-friendly, at-home Valentine’s Day celebration this year, here are some fun ideas for family-friendly ways to party throughout the day.

-Start your day of with a surprise for your little ones: heart-shaped waffles!
-You can make this an interactive activity by having your kids help you to mix the batter or turn breakfast into a decadent treat and then let them use toppings like fresh fruit, chocolate chips, sprinkles, and whipped cream to decorate their breakfast.
+Start your day off with a surprise for your little ones: heart-shaped waffles!
+You can definitely make this an interactive activity.
+Have your kids help you mix the batter or turn breakfast into a decadent treat.
+My favorite part is letting them use toppings like fresh fruit, chocolate chips, sprinkles, and whipped cream to decorate their breakfast.
 If you don’t want to buy a heart-shaped waffle maker for this one day, make pancakes and use a heart-shaped cookie cutter instead.

 Dash Heart Mini Waffle Maker